Opencontour/Opencontour_mousum/docs/Project Window.md

     1. Activate the appropriate layer.
     2. Click the **Add Polygon Features** button.

       Only available when the Base, Cutter, Filler, BaseResult or CutterResult layers are active.
-See Help Guide section XXXX.
 <hr>

 - **Modify features**![Image](/image/Modify features.jpg):

     1. To add a vertice, click the left mouse button once on the line where the vertice is to be placed.
     2. To delete a vertice, click the left mouse button once on the vertice to be deleted.
     3. To move a vertice, hold down the left mouse button and drag the vertice.
 Release when it moves to the desired location.
-See Help Guide section XXXX.
 <hr>

 - **Snap to paths, and vertices** : Allows snapping the cursor to lines and vertices in the Drawing Window for the activated layer.
-See Help Guide section XXXX.
 <hr>

 - **Remove features**![Image](/image/Remove Features.jpg): Delete a feature from the active layer.
 To delete an entire feature in an active layer: